Keara90/hello-world/README.md

 My first repository.

 I am new to the coding world and can't wait to meet new people!
-I like dogs, history, art, and cool webpages.
+I like dogs, history, art, and cool webpages!